 In March 2020, the World Health Organisation declared that the COVID-19 outbreak was a global pandemic (Adhanom, 2020).
 The pandemic declaration was delivered contemporaneously with policies – specifically, restrictions, decrees, and information – from states around the world that impacted the personal and occupational lives of nearly every human being (Madhi et al., 2020).
 In our shared position as early career physiotherapist academics aspiring to emancipatory practice (Trede, 2012), we identified common and divergent threads between our individual experiences of the initial pandemic-related policies.
 Given our previous experiences of fruitful collaboration (Cleaver & Mohapatra, 2020; Cleaver & Simard, 2020), we were compelled to collectively explore the antecedents and meanings of our experiences.

-We are three are three co-authors to this article.
+We are three co-authors to this article.
 Herein, we describe our shared and individual positionalities in order to explicitly identify and communicate the standpoints from which we perceive our experiences of pandemic-related policies.
 We then apply the analytic lenses and questions suggested by Freeman and Jauvin (2019) to systematically explore these experiences and clarify the professional contexts in which they are produced.
 We complete this article with a discussion of the implications of our exploration for physiotherapist academics – core actors in the production of the physiotherapy profession through their involvement in education, research, and service.

 Our shared positionality